nugentechnologies/NuMetWG/README.md

-# NuGEN Methylation Whole-Genome Analysis Guide for Paired-End Illumina Sequencing.
+# Tecan Methylation Whole-Genome Analysis Guide for Paired-End Illumina Sequencing.

-For help with NuGEN products, contact NuGEN Technical Services [techserv@nugen.com](mailto:techserv@nugen.com) or post [an issue](https://github.com/nugentechnologies/NuMetWG/issues/new) here
+For help with Tecan products, contact Tecan NGS Technical Support techserv-gn@tecan.com or post [an issue](https://github.com/nugentechnologies/NuMetWG/issues/new) here

 ## Who is this package for?

-This package is for scientists experienced with command-line tools who want to analyze bisulfite- and oxidative-bisulfite-treated DNA libraries from NuGEN (Ovation® Ultralow Methyl-Seq Library Systems) kits.
+This package is for scientists experienced with command-line tools who want to analyze bisulfite- and oxidative-bisulfite-treated DNA libraries from Tecan (Ultralow Methyl-Seq Library Systems) kits.

 Instructions below provide guidance on how to perform basic QC and preparation steps as well as analysis steps required to identify 5-methylcytosine or 5-hydroxymethylcytosine.